vipinagrawal25/MeMC/paper/paper.md

 WINDOWS although we have not tested this aspect.

 The github repository [@memc] contains a a file named `README.md` that contains instruction to install and run the code.
-In we show three typical snapshots from our code for three different position of the AFM tip.
+In \autoref{fig:dent} we show three typical snapshots from our code for three different position of the AFM tip.